Guinea Pigs Habitat & Origin

 Q. Do guinea pigs come from new Guinea?

 A. No, they are not from New Guinea.
-They were originally from South America from where they were domesticated by the Incas.
+They were originally from South America where they were domesticated by the Incas.

 Q. Does guinea pigs still live in the wild?